gitter-badger/luda/site/html/_patterns/form-icon.md

 ## Icon in the Right
-Add the class `.fm-ico-right` to nest an icon in the right.
+Also, you can wrap an icon in the right of a form element, just replace the `.fm-ico-left` class with `.fm-ico-right`.

 {% capture right %}
 <div class="fm fm-select fm-ico-right fm-small">